 Contracting in the DoD is developing and managing an agreement between two or more parties following the legal guidelines set forth by the Federal Acquisition Regulations (FAR).
 The FAR is the primary regulation for use by all Federal Executive agencies in their acquisition of supplies and services with Appropriated Funds.
-The Defense Federal Acquisition Regulations Supplement (DFARS) is a subset to the FAR developed specifically for the DoD.
+The Defense Federal Acquisition Regulations Supplement (DFARS) is a subset of the FAR developed specifically for the DoD.

-There are generally two (2) type of contracts (Fixed Price and Cost Plus) that are used by the DoD along with Ordering Instruments.
+There is generally two (2) type of contracts (Fixed Price and Cost Plus) that are used by the DoD along with Ordering Instruments.
 These contracts dictate the degree and timing of the responsibility assumed by the contractor for the costs of performance and the amount of the profit incentive offered to the contractor for achieving or exceeding specified standards or goals.
-The normal types of contract entered into are:
+The normal types of contracts entered into are:

-The contracting process involves all activities associated with identifying and justifying a mission need, formulating an Acquisition Strategy and Acquisition Plan (with the Program Manager (PM)) to meet this need, and implementing the strategy by means of a contractual with the private sector.
+The contracting process involves all activities associated with identifying and justifying a mission need, formulating an Acquisition Strategy and Acquisition Plan (with the Program Manager (PM)) to meet this need, and implementing the strategy by means of a contract with the private sector.
 The contracting process has five phases:

 - Planning of a procurement

 - Award of a contract, and